kotlin-orm/ktorm/docs/source/en/about-deprecating-database-global.md

 At that time, APIs deprecated in version 2.7 will be reimplemented in the ktorm-global module.
 This module  will serve as an extension of Ktorm and provide more concise APIs based on a global variable.
 In this way, Ktorm's core module can completely remove those deprecated APIs, and if you want to use them, just need to add an extra dependency of ktorm-global.
 Hope we can find the right balance by adding this module.
 Stay tuned!!

+> The ktorm-global module has been released, please see [Break Changes in Ktorm 3.0](./break-changes-in-ktorm-3.0.html).